archivesspace/tech-docs/src/content/docs/customization/configuration.md

 This is used in common/record_inheritance.rb and was developed to support the new public UI application.
-Note - any changes to record_inheritance config will require a reindex of pui records to take affect.
+Note - any changes to record_inheritance config will require a reindex of pui records to take effect.
 To do this remove files from indexer_pui_state

 ```ruby
 AppConfig[:record_inheritance] = {